 By learning how to spot the early signs of bulimia, families can prevent an eating disorder from spiraling out of control.
 While each person experiences eating disorders in slightly different ways, there are a few common signs of bulimia to watch out for.
-Once someone discovers that they have an eating disorder, they can get help for it in the right bulimia treatment center in North Carolina.
+Once someone discovers that they have an eating disorder, they can get help for it in the right bulimia treatment program in North Carolina.

 The Signs of Bulimia